losrobbos/file-upload-guide/README.md

 * Install following packages: `npm i cloudinary dotenv`
 * Configure Cloudinary URL in a .env of your backend
   * The Cloudinary URL is similar to your MongoDB Atlas URL.
-A url to your own cloud including your user credentials
+An url to your own cloud including your user credentials
   * You find the Cloudinary Environment URL in the cloudinary dashboard after login
    * Just pick the variable "CLOUDINARY_URL" from the dashboard and place it in your .env